Frequently Asked Questions

 May I ever change assignments?

-Yes, you may discuss details about assignment changes with your volunteer coordinator.
+Yes, you may discuss assignment changes with your Volunteer Coordinator.

 May I volunteer for multiple assignments at once?

 Yes, you may discuss assignment details with your Volunteer Coordinator.